 The Dock is the center point of navigation on macOS.
 It’s the first place you go to after starting up the Mac.
 But, this does not mean that the Dock is perfect.
 Despite Apple’s continuous upgrades, there are a few things that you can’t do such as removing native apps, stretching the Dock to the sides, etc. That’s why I have made the list of the best Mac Dock customization apps.
 Let’s begin.

 You have two choices here.
-You can use these apps and the Mac Dock side by side.
+You can either use these apps and the Mac Dock side by side.
 Alternatively, you can go ahead and hide the dock.
 As of now, it is not possible to permanently disable the Mac dock.
 The maximum you can do is prevent it from showing up every time you open something.
 Either way, these Dock replacements will be worth your time.

-Mac Dock Replacements app
+Customize Mac Dock

-By default, DockShelf is placed at the left side of the screen.
+By default, DockShelf is placed on the left side of the screen.
 There are three different sections, for Places, Notes, and Apps.
 Hovering on the section icons will open up the sub-docks.
 For instance, you can find the usual apps in the Apps section.
 Unlike the traditional dock, DockShelf lets you keep extra links and even files for easy access.

 - Basic and Intuitive

 - Supports multiple docks